 Student Teacher Continuous disruption to the learning Avoid any confrontation and possible further disruption, inform the Student of others: This may include: that following their previous warning they have failed to focus on their Talking other the teacher, arguing, learning and that they are disrupting the learning of themselves or others. noises, not completing work, lack of They must now collect their belongings and make their way to the DFL room. cooperation, poor language, Remind the Student that you will meet with them before the end of the day damaging property, eating/drinking, to discuss further. poor attitude, rudeness etc. Teacher sends an email to: DFL@thejohnroan.school.org.uk In the email the Teacher states the following: Student full name, subject removed from and a brief reason.
-DEL staff will assemble DEL mafamal on Anham The Taraham mount and managed DFL staff will record the DFL referral on Arbor.
+DFL staff will record the DFL referral on Arbor.
 The Teacher must not record anything on Arbor.
 REMOVE